sqlbunny/sqlbunny/README.md

 *Note: No `mysqldump` or `pg_dump` equivalent for Microsoft SQL Server, so generated tests must be supplemented by `models_schema.sql` with `CREATE TABLE ...` queries*

-You can use `go generate` for SQLBoiler if you want to to make it easy to run the command.
+You can use `go generate` for sqlbunny if you want to to make it easy to run the command.

 It's important to not modify anything in the output folder, which brings us to